Social Media Law Essentials – Youtube Copyright Strikes, Content ID and Infringement Explained

 Our Social Media, Internet & IP legal services:

-- Copyright infringement arbitration, mediation and federal court litigation
+- Copyright infringement arbitration, mediation & federal court litigation (ex. software infringement, photo infringement, p2p file sharing)

-- We can write and defend against copyright infringement notice
+- We can draft and defend copyright infringement notices

 - We can help content creators protect their IP with DMCA agent services